vim/vim/runtime/spell/README_en.txt

 OOo Issue 48060 - add numbers with affixes by COMPOUNDRULE (1st, 111th, 1990s etc.)
-OOo Issue 29112, 55498 - add NOSUGGEST flags to taboo words New REP items (better suggestions for accented words and a few mistakes) OOo Issue 63541 - remove *dessicated
+OOo Issue 29112, 55498 - add NOSUGGEST flags to taboo words New REP items (better suggestions for accented words and a few mistakes) OOo Issue 63541 - remove *desiccated

 2008-12-18 nemeth AT OOo